 Here’s one of my favorite examples:

-A few years before we started dating, my boyfriend Will and a few of his friends bought an $800 school bus at an auction.
+I know some people who bought an $800 school bus at an auction.
 They retrofitted it into a house on wheels, complete with a kitchen sink, beds, couches and a veggie-oil-powered engine.
 Then they set out from their home in Colorado to tour the West Coast.

 He aligned his money and time in the way that suited him.
 And he allowed others to do the same.